Documentation

 Size is also part of Auto Layout.

-This Size actually represents the preferred size.
+This Size actually represents the recommended Size.

 Auto Rearrangement